 New Year’s Resolutions

 I always have this sense of expectation whenever a new year rolls around.
-I have this idea that “This year, things will be different.” and “This time, I’ll do it right.”
+I have this idea that “This time, I’ll do it right.”
+I feel all kinds of motivation to do things differently.
 And that’s never true.
 Deep down, I know it’s not true, but I cling to that lie anyway.
 There’s just something about new year resolutions that make us lie to ourselves.

 Do you make a new year’s resolution?
 Some call it “goal-setting”, some call it “habit changing”, but really, it’s all the same stuff.
 It’s this lie we all want to believe, that the new year can and will be different than the old, just based on us wanting it to be different.